qCring/QuickVtk/readme.md

 	- **bug/**\<some_bug\>
 	- **feature/**\<some_feature\>

 	There are no real rules in terms of coding style and such.
-Taking a look at some lines of code from QuickVtk should be enough to discover some recurring formatting patterns which keep to code (more or less) consistent.
+Taking a look at some lines of code from QuickVtk should be enough to discover some recurring formatting patterns which keep the code (more or less) consistent.

 ##7.
 Contact
 If you're interested in the project, want to give some feedback or just have some questions or suggestions